Take 10 Steps to Hurricane Preparedness

 Decide what actions you will need to take to protect your home and your property (shutters, generator, trim trees), and to keep as comfortable as possible during recovery.

 Discuss whether anyone in your home is elderly or has special needs and, if so, make arrangements in advance to accommodate those needs.
+View emergency preparedness information for those who are at risk here.

-•STEP 8 Make a plan for your pet.
+Step 8 Make a Plan for Your Pet

 Determine how you will address your pet’s needs and make a plan for your pet in case you have to evacuate.
 Be sure to plan for large animals such as horses.